 At MEGT, we know that formal training and sustainable employment can change lives and it’s our mission to make sure these opportunities are available to all Australians.

 We also know it can be especially difficult for victims of domestic violence who may need to find work or change jobs quickly following separation from a violent partner.

-That’s where our Empowering Career Options program comes in.
+That’s where our Empowering Career Options program comes in

-- Aged 15 years or over, and
+- 15 years and over;

-- No longer attending school, and
+- no longer attending school;

 If you’re receiving support from a community-based organisation or employment services provider, your case manager is welcome to contact MEGT directly and chat to us about you taking part in the program.

 You can also contact MEGT directly to let us know you’re interested in taking part.